abridger/web-typography/web-typography.md

 ###Serif, Sans-serif and Monospace
 * Serifs are small projections attached to the ends of strokes that make up each character.
 Serifed fonts were generally used for print body text, as they were thought to increase readability, although there is now debate about this.
 Sans-serif fonts have generally been thought to be more readable on screen, as serifs aren&rsquo;t always rendered well on lower resolution screens.
 * Sans-serif fonts obviously don&rsquo;t have serifs.
-* Monospace fonts are those in which every glyph occupies the same width (unlike other fonts in which glph)
+* Monospace fonts are those in which every glyph occupies the same width (unlike other fonts in which glphs are different widths).

 ###Decorative, Heading and Body Fonts

 ###Glyphs
 * A glyph is an unique symbol within a font to represent a letter, number or punctuation.
-* Different glyphs can be used to represent the same character or set of characters - uppercase, lowercase, ligatures, stylistic variations.
+* Different glyphs can be used to represent the same character or set of characters &ndash; uppercase, lowercase, ligatures, stylistic variations.
 * Not all fonts or families will have a complete set of glyphs, so it&rsquo;s possible that some of the characters you would like to used may be missing.
 * Some specialised typefaces have very specific sets of glyphs &ndash; icon fonts are becoming much more common in order to handle high resolution displays.